meppu/eight/eight/README.md

 cargo add eight
 ```

 Eight library supports both embedded and client usage.
-By default it comes with `embedded` feature enabled.
-You can also enable `client` feature to use official client implementation for `eight-serve`.
+You can enable `client` feature to use official client implementation for `eight-serve`.

 ## Embedded Usage